 Genetic screening and surveillance

-There are currently no convincing data that surveillance using CA125 and/or pelvic ultrasound reduces mortality in women at high risk and it is not recommended for routine use.
+Currently, there is no convincing data that surveillance using CA125 and/or pelvic ultrasound reduces mortality in women at high risk and it is not recommended for routine use.
+Read more about the UKFOCCS study.

-GPs should make women aware of symptoms of ovarian cancer, and explain to their patients that the benefits of surveillance for ovarian cancer are unproven.
+GPs should make women aware of symptoms of ovarian cancer, and explain to them that the benefits of surveillance for ovarian cancer are unproven.

 Risk-reducing options for women with a BRCA1 or BRCA2 mutation are limited.